-- 1. Authentication is not in place
+- 1. Authentication is not in place.

-- Company resources are unpredictably impacted, whilst a proactive response will see your resources already allocated
+- 2. Company resources are unpredictably impacted.

-- Your budget cost is heavily impacted, whilst those in proactive mode will have control over that cost
+- 3. Lack of control over costs heavily impacts the budget.

-- 4. Processes are unknown
+- 4. Processes are unknown.

-- The supply chain is weak, and weakened yet further
+- 5. The supply chain is weak.

-- Distribution chains remain unclear
+- 6. Distribution chains remain unclear.

-- 7. Departments are fragmented and
+- 7. Departments are fragmented.

-- 8. No checks and balances are in place
+- 8. No checks and balances are in place.

 It may also be beneficial to separate the notion of risk into several different categories, with each tied to specific types of threat.
-The ultimate goal is to develop a set of responses that can minimize the damage and enhance the company's ROI - patient safety and brand integrity.
-Risk assessment is also about being proactive, understanding the risks associated with your high-value medicines, and knowing how to respond.
+The goal is to develop a set of responses that can minimize the damage and enhance the company's ROI, consumer safety and brand integrity.
+Risk assessment is also about being proactive, understanding the risks associated with your high-value products, and knowing how to respond.